-What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) What is the likely timeframe for development Oursell (OUELAA) (0-5 / 6-10 / 11-15 / 15+ years) 3 years (SHELAA) (0-57 0-107 11-157 151 years) Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is not currently suitable, available and The site is potentially suitable, and available. achievable.
+5. Conclusions What is the expected development capacity of the site? (either as proposed by site promoter or estimated through SHLAA/HELAA or Neighbourhood Plan Site Assessment) What is the likely timeframe for development (0-5 / 6-10 / 11-15 / 15+ years) 3 years (SHELAA) Other key information N/A Overall rating (Red/Amber/Green) The site is suitable and available The site is potentially suitable, and available.
 The site is not currently suitable, and available.
-Unknown • OTIKTOWIT Are there any known viability issues?
-Yes / No Summary of justification for rating SHELAA conclusions: The site is available and promoted for development by the land owner, with interest from a developer.
+Are there any known viability issues?
+The site is not currently suitable, available and achievable.
+Unknown Summary of justification for rating SHELAA conclusions: The site is available and promoted for development by the land owner, with interest from a developer.
 The site is located outside of the settlement boundary of the TVBC Revised Local Plan DPD.
 The site is adjacent to the village of Kings Somborne which is identified as a Rural Village in the Local Plan Settlement Hierarchy.
 Rural Villages do not contain the range and number of facilities and services or have the same accessibility as larger settlements.
 AECOM conclusions: The site is a large field which is adjacent to the built-up area and settlement boundary of King's Somborne.
 The site has high visual sensitivity and medium landscape sensitivity.
-The site does not have pedestrian access and there does not appear to be potential to connect a footpath to the village amenities.
+The site does not have footpath access and there does not appear to be potential to connect a footpath to the village amenities.
 The site is adjacent to the Conservation Area and within its setting.
 It is adjacent to some significant trees.
 The site has high visual sensitivity because of its open character and the site is widely visible as a result of its elevated position in the landscape.
-Any development would be particularly prominent from PRoW 133/22/1, part of the Clarendown Way long distance trail.
+Any development would be particularly prominent from PRoW 133/22/1, part of the Clarendon Way long distance trail.
 In these long distance views, development would detract from the setting of the village where the existing built-up area is generally at a lower elevation and concealed in views in the valley.
 The site is within a SSSI Impact Risk Zone (within 2,000 metres) and consultation with Natural England may be required as development would impact on greenspace.
 The site is also part of the foreground of views south from the A3057 its approach to the village.
-The site is not appropriate for allocation due to its high visual sensitivity and the lack of pedestrian access.
+The site is not appropriate for allocation due to its high visual sensitivity and the lack of pedestrian access